 - Patients with a headache and concerning features require URGENT referral to the closest Emergency Department that treats children.

 - Refer to a general paediatrician if the patient has a history of recurrent headaches with no concerning features.

 - Consider early referral to a neurosurgeon for patients with a headache and a shunt in place.

-- General paediatricians should consider referral to LCCH neurosciences if:
+- General paediatricians should consider referral to QCH neurosciences if: